Telmate/vagrant-proxmox/README.md

 * `qemu_sockets` The number of CPU sockets available to the VM
 * `qemu_nic_model` which model of network interface card to use, default 'e1000'
 * `qemu_bridge` connect automatically to this bridge, default 'vmbr0'
 * `selected_node` If specified, only this specific node is used to create machines
+* `qemu_vlan_tag` Optional, vlan tag for eth0
+* `ssh_forwarding_ip` Optional, defaults to Proxmox bridge IP, but IP look up requires system permissions

 ## Build the plugin